airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

     "dimensions": [0]

+For information on how to handle the dimension values, see the section dedicate to [handling component values](#handling_values)

 ### attributes

 *Array* *nullable*.
 Collection of attributes values attached to the data set level.
 This is typically the case when a